forsbergsskola-se/gp21-22-0427-agario-jonathan-jonsson/AssignmentInfo.md

 * Server
   * Send a spawn orb message at predetermined interval to client, containing orbID and a random position on the game board.
   * Reads player position message and evaluates it so that it is not an illegal position (e.g. outside game board).
 If it is, the server sends a correction to the client.
+  * The player position evaluation and reporting back if player is in illegal position or not is done in server update loop.

 * Client
   * Player move with WASD and have a camera following the player
-  * Broadcasts its position and sends it to the server
+  * Broadcasts its position and sends it to the server (Client update loop)
   * If the player exits the game board the client is being corrected by the server
   * Sends a message to the server when colliding with an orb for validation, based on orbID  and the players position.
 The distance between player and orb (taking radius of player into account) is evaluated and checked to be below a tolerance.
 If it is, the client receives confirmation and the orb is eaten.
   * Spawns orb after receiving instructions from server to do so